Patient Medical Homes (PMHs) and Primary Care Networks (PCNs)

-The PMH model builds on primary care changes that physicians have been leading for the last decade, most recently through initiatives like the A GP for Me and residential care initiatives and the GPSC fee incentives.
-It is the next step in the evolution of primary care.
+It builds on changes that physicians have been leading for the last decade, including through A GP for Me, residential care initiatives and the GPSC fee incentives.

 What do doctors think of this work?

-Physicians said through the Doctors of BC Visioning consultation that they are open to new and different ways of practicing so they can provide the best care possible for their patients, while achieving a healthy work-life balance.
+Physicians said through the GPSC Visioning consultation in 2015 that they are open to new and different ways of practicing so they can provide the best care possible for their patients, while achieving a healthy work-life balance.
 We also know that newer doctors want to practice in more flexible, team-oriented work environments.

-How does the practice pay for these changes?
+How does a practice pay for these changes?

-- $250,000 for each division from GPSC to resource the patient medical home development and change management work in their communities.
+$250,000 has been provided for each division of family practice from GPSC to resource PCN development and change management in their communities.

-Why is it important to assess the practice's panel when establishing patient medical homes?
+Why is it important to assess the practice's panel when establishing PMHs and PCNs?

 Doctors can use their EMR data to identify the kind of team-based support they need in their patient medical home.

 They can work with other doctors and the local division to determine what kinds of supports the community needs as whole, when establishing PCNs.

 The creation of PMHs and PCNs are an emerging area of work in BC.